Department Mission Statement

 We are proud of the extensive research programs and facilities that exist within the department.
-Our faculty adhere to the philosphy that true innovation depends upon the cooperation of academia, industry, and government working together to advance the goals of science and technology.
+Our faculty adhere to the philosophy that true innovation depends upon the cooperation of academia, industry, and government working together to advance the goals of science and technology.
 Strong research relationships exist with the Air Force Research Laboratory, NASA Glenn Research Center, and GE Aviation.
-Department faculty also provide leadership for the OSU Nuclear Reactor Lab, Center for Automotive Research, the Center for Precision Forming and the Smart Vehicle Center, the latter two being NSF Industry and University Cooperative Research Centers.
+Department faculty also provide leadership for the OSU Nuclear Reactor Lab, SIMCenter, Center for Automotive Research, the Center for Precision Forming and the Smart Vehicle Center; the latter two being NSF Industry and University Cooperative Research Centers.

 Department faculty members participate in the university-wide Institute for Materials Research and the NSF Nanoscience and Engineering Center for affordable Nanoengineering of Polymeric Biomedical Microdevices, and provide leadership to two ongoing multi-institutional Department of Defense Multidisciplinary University Research Initiatives in cryogenic Peltier cooling and plasma assisted combustion.